Technical overview

 Example flow

-Let's say client A wishes to expose a local service, running on port 8080, to the Internet.
+Let's say that client A wishes to expose a local service, running on port 8080, to the Internet.

 - Client A connects to a Sandhole instance while requesting a remote port forwarding: